Noderrxyz/noderr-landing/TECHNICAL_DEEP_DIVE.md

 "**Sustainable Economics Through Smart Caps**

-The Base-Rate Governor is Noderrrr's unique sustainability mechanism.
+The Base-Rate Governor is Noderr's unique sustainability mechanism.
 It automatically caps quarterly reward distributions at 35-45% of trailing four-quarter net revenue, ensuring the protocol never over-distributes during exceptional periods.

 This protects treasury reserves, smooths reward volatility, and guarantees long-term viability—even if the ATE underperforms for several quarters."